 6. Bring moisturizer and chapstick

-Your skin is going to get dehydrated, just like the rest of your body.
+Your skin will get dehydrated, just like the rest of your body.
 Make sure to bring a good chapstick and moisturizer for the plane.
 I like All Good chapstick because it works well and has SPF.
 I also love Mongo Kiss.

 7. Avoid heavy meals and alcohol

-Eating a heavy meal before boarding doesn’t feel good when you have to sit for hours.
+Eating a heavy meal before boarding doesn’t feel good when sitting for hours.
 Try to eat light while traveling and have a more substantial meal upon arrival.

 If you are sensitive to caffeine, it’s best to avoid it as much as possible when adjusting to a new schedule.